Death Before Birth was a two-year ESRC-funded project, running from 2016-18.

-Through it, we aim to examine how people in England who have experienced miscarriage, termination for fetal anomaly, and stillbirth reach decisions concerning what happens to their baby after death, how their perceptions of the law impact on their decision-making, and how they communicate their experiences and choices to those there to support them.
+Through it, we examined how people in England who have experienced miscarriage, termination for fetal anomaly, and stillbirth reach decisions concerning what happens to their baby after death, how their perceptions of the law impact on their decision-making, and how they communicate their experiences and choices to those there to support them.
 We will also be examining the impact of Human Tissue Authority guidance on what happens to babies after they have died, investigating how it is interpreted in practice by professionals and the extent to which it takes account of the views, experiences and needs of the bereaved.
-This interdisciplinary project combines aspects of socio-legal studies, cultural studies, and linguistics.
+This interdisciplinary project combined aspects of socio-legal studies, cultural studies, and linguistics.

 About the Project Team

-Co-Investigator (CI): Professor Jeannette Littlemore, University of Birmingham
+Principal Investigator (PI): Professor Jeannette Littlemore, University of Birmingham

 Professor Littlemore is a metaphor specialist.
 She also holds roles as Professor of English Language and Applied Linguistics, Head of Research for the Department of English Language and Applied Linguistics, and Director of Internationalisation for the College of Arts and Law at the University of Birmingham.

 Co-Investigator (CI): Prof Danielle Fuller, University of Alberta, Canada

 Dr Fuller is a a Professor in the Department of English and Film Studies at the University of Alberta, Canada.
 Before she worked for nearly 21 years at the University of Birmingham, UK, in the Department of American & Canadian Studies (1997-2014) and then

 Co-Investigator (CI): Dr Sheelagh McGuinness, University of Bristol

 Dr McGuinness is a Reader in Law at the Centre for Health, Law, and Society based in the University of Bristol Law School.
 She has particular expertise in the regulation of reproduction and is the project partner lead.